Diego-0110/copyon/README.md

 A configurable util to transform the copied text in the clipboard.

-Define the processors with a Lua config file:
+Define the processors with a Lua config file (config.lua):
 ```lua
 ---@type Config
 return {